thedrdos/covid-map/README.md

 - [ ] New map plot with customizable time history data graph.
 - [ ] Rework the data structures generation with multithreading.
 - [ ] Rework the data structures for efficiency and streamlining.
+- [ ] Make option to switch normalization on/off